pauldreik/rdfind/README.md

 ### Caveats / Features

-A group of hardlinked files to a single inode are collapsed to a single entry if `-removeidentinode true`.
+A group of hardlinked files to a single inode are collapsed to a single entry if `-excludeidentinode true`.
 If you have two equal files (inodes) and two or more hardlinks for one or more of the files, the behaviour might not be what you think.
 Each group is collapsed to a single entry.
 That single entry will be hardlinked/symlinked/deleted depending on the options you pass to `rdfind`.
 This means that rdfind will detect and correct one file at a time.
 Running multiple times solves the situation.
 This has been discovered by a user who uses a ”hardlinks and rsync”-type of backup system.
 There are lots of such backup scripts around using that technique, Apple time machine also uses hardlinks.
 If a file is moved within the backuped tree, one gets a group of hardlinked files before the move and after the move.
-Running rdfind on the entire tree has to be done multiple times if -removeidentinode true.
+Running rdfind on the entire tree has to be done multiple times if -excludeidentinode true.
 To understand the behaviour, here is an example demonstrating the behaviour:

     $ echo abc>a
     $ ln a a1